Deshwalvanshika/safe-space-mental-health-app/README.md

-# 🧠 SafeSpace –Your Private Wellness Journal & Chat Companion
+# 🧠 SafeSpace – Your Private Wellness Journal & Chat Companion

 **SafeSpace** is a web application that empowers users to track their emotional well-being through mood-based journaling and receive empathetic support from an AI-powered chatbot.